 Grandparent custody falls under the heading “3rd party custody”.
 Minnesota’s 3rd party custody statute is 257C.

-There are two bases that a grandparent may use to establish custody by the statute.
-The first is by being a “de facto custodian”.
+There are two bases that a grandparent may establish custody.
+The first is called a “de facto custodian”.
 This is an individual who has been the primary caretaker of the child for either: